Invest in the best cross stitch accessories

 Cons:You need to pierce the fabric for fractional stitches

-12. Easy Guide ball-tip needles
+12. Easy Guide ball-tipped needles

 Best for cross stitch on aida

+Adding a ball tip makes it easier to locate the hole in your fabric.
+The ball catches and helps guide the needle and thread through the right spot.
 Ball tip needles are designed especially for cross stitching.
 If you’ve not tried them, test them out, as they could make a big difference and enhance the joy of stitching.

 Pros: Designed especially for cross stitch, great with aida fabrics